GitHub integration

 OpenProject

-First you will need to create a user in OpenProject that will make the comments.
-The user will have to be added to each project with a role that allows them to see work packages and comment on them.
+First, create a user in OpenProject to make the comments.
+Add this user to each project with a role that grants permission to view and comment on work packages.

 Once the user is created you need to generate an OpenProject API token for this user (you will need it on the GitHub side).
 For this you have to: